 The Special Conditions section is new to this permit and includes requirements to address the Milwaukee River TMDL.
-These new special conditions are required because additional BMPs and controls beyond those currently employed are needed to attain water quality standards.10
+These new special conditions are required because additional BMPs and controls beyond those currently employed are needed to attain water quality standards.
+10 Conditions within this section apply to MS4 areas discharging to the Milwaukee River TMDL.

-When developing the Special Conditions section, the Department's goal was to provide the Permittee the required time to develop plans for addressing the WLAs, but also accomplishing an improvement in water quality which can be realized within this permit term.
+When developing the Special Conditions section, the Department's goal was to provide the Permittee time to develop its plans for addressing the WLAs, but also accomplishing an improvement in water quality which can be realized within this permit term.
 The Milwaukee River TMDL was approved in March 2018, so the Permittee has had time to begin planning.
-This permit requires completion of an attainment plan by January 1, 2027.
-This timeframe is slightly longer than the other MS4 permits in Wisconsin, but the additional time is balanced by the actions taken during the term of this permit to improve water quality.